aws-powertools/powertools-lambda-java/examples/powertools-examples-kafka/tools/README.md

 mvn exec:java -Dexec.mainClass="org.demo.kafka.tools.GenerateProtobufSamples"
 ```

 The tool will output base64-encoded values for Protobuf products that can be used in `../events/kafka-protobuf-event.json`.
+This generator creates samples with and without Confluent message-indexes to test different serialization scenarios.

 ## Output